ombori/grid-docs/grid-signals/main-functions.md

 const instance = getInstance();
 ```

 This will return the instance object of the session.
-You should call this method after initiating the session manager.
+You should call this method after initiating Grid Signals.

 #### Returns